cmu-variability/cmu-variability.github.io/_projects/grace.md

 **Gesture and Gaze Recognition for Accessible Collaborative Environments (GRACE)**

 ---
 ## Background

-**Challenge:**
-- Sighted people often rely on visual cues (e.g., pointing/using spatial references) to indicate areas of interest during screen-based discussions.
+**Challenge:** Sighted people often rely on visual cues (e.g., pointing/using spatial references) to indicate areas of interest during screen-based discussions.
 However, blind and low-vision individuals cannot perceive these references, leading to difficulties in shared attention.
 The GRACE project (Gaze and Gesture Recognition for Accessible Communication and Engagement) addresses this by developing a system that uses gaze and gesture data to infer which screen object is being referenced.

 ---

-## Model
+## Solution

-**Solution:**
-- GRACE integrates computer vision, natural language processing, and assistive output to translate non-verbal visual cues into accessible descriptions.
+**Solution:** GRACE integrates computer vision, natural language processing, and assistive output to translate non-verbal visual cues into accessible descriptions.
 When a user gestures or gazes at part of the screen during a conversation, our system captures that input and infers which interface element is being referenced.

 ---

 ## Want to learn more?

-- **Questions:** Email Eryn Ma with questions and interest.
+**Questions:** Email Eryn Ma with questions and interest.

 ---